Tom-Hirschberger/MMM-SynologySurveillance/README.md

 This module queries the "mjpeg" streams of surveillance cams connected to Synology disk stations and displays one or more cams in columns.
 One selected cam can be displayed in a big single view.
 The cam in the big view can either be switched by notification or by click/touch.
+As of version 0.1.0 it is possible to display any kind of mjpeg stream and / or a mix of synology mjpeg and other mjpeg streams.

 Profiles are supported as well.
 Each cam can be configured with a profiles string that is used to decide if the cam will be displayed in the current view or not.

 The urls of the cams will be refreshed preiodically.

 Attention: The "mpjeg" streams provide worse quality than the rtsp streams but displaying the rtsp streams is much more and needs some extra tools installed on the pi.
-If you search for an rtsp module try: https://github.com/shbatm/MMM-RTSPStream.
+If you search for an rtsp module try: https://github.com/shbatm/MMM-RTSPStream or try to convert the rtsp stream to a mjpeg stream.
+In my [vlc-rtsp2mjpeg-wrapper](https://github.com/Tom-Hirschberger/vlc-rtsp2mjpeg-wrapper) i provide a wrapper script which uses the vlc player to convert a rtsp stream to a mjpeg stream.

 Because the module uses Flexbox Layout instead of Tables there is a lot of css styling possiblity.